 Sitting in stillness is a simple, straightforward way to practice mindfulness meditation.
 To gain strength in one’s sitting posture is to open a gateway to hearing and feeling the flow of information from the inner world.
-Sitting quietly for 20-30 minutes every day helps reinforce the sense of calm and peace I experience through running; it affects the quality of energy I bring to my running, and it has a profound effect on how good I feel inside.
+Sitting quietly for 20-30 minutes daily helps reinforce the sense of calm and peace I experience through running; it affects the quality of energy I bring to my running, and it profoundly affects how good I feel inside.

 Since the attempt to sit this still is not entirely natural, it must be directed consciously.
 To gain strength in your posture you must learn to stay relaxed and ride out the physical stresses and strains you may feel by imposing the right measure of willpower on your body.
 In this way sitting teaches you about inner poise, grace under pressure, and detachment from results, all of which are fundamental to running, healing, and spiritual practice.

 We’re all familiar with how much stress can arise due to competing demands on our time and attention.
 The time we spend running should help counteract these tensions by putting them in perspective and making them manageable.

 The word “recover” means to regain health and balance.
-People often make the mistake of racing too frequently without adequately recovering from their hard efforts.
+People often make the mistake of racing too frequently without adequately recovering from their strenuous efforts.
 Consequently, they fail to regain the good form and fitness they had built up through training.
-This often results in injury, disillusionment, or worst of all, giving up on running altogether.
-The inherent risk of these pitfalls increases markedly when you are running and racing at speeds/distances that are too far beyond your comfort zone.
+This often results in injury, disillusionment, or, worst of all, giving up on running altogether.
+The inherent risk of these pitfalls increases markedly when running and racing at speeds/distances that are too far beyond your comfort zone.

 Finding balance in life can’t be left to chance.
 We have to plan for it.
-If we’re really paying attention, we know when our running/racing regimen is putting too big a squeeze on our lives.
+If we’re paying attention, we know when our running/racing regimen is putting too big a squeeze on our lives.
 The resulting stress may overshadow the health benefits of running.
 The good news is that burnout and injury are not the inevitable consequence of training hard; the solution can be as simple as prioritizing the workouts that give us the most satisfaction.